• Home

 Foreword

-As the old saying goes, "laziness" is the primary driver of productivity.
+As the saying goes, "laziness" is the primary productive force.

-The current i18n internationalization process is quite cumbersome: designs are made with English copy, and after the design is finalized, every word and sentence is translated into up to 20 languages on the Lokalise platform.
-Then, the Translation Keys are annotated back into Figma for developers to use.
+The current i18n internationalization process is quite cumbersome: English manuscript design, translating every word and sentence into up to 20 languages on the Lokalise platform, and then marking the Translation Key back in Figma for development use.

-This "Translate -> Annotate -> Code" workflow is extremely time-consuming in app requirement design.
-Faced with this high-frequency, repetitive, and inefficient labor, I combined our team's previous i18n practical experience to redesign an automated solution.
+This process of "Translate -> Annotate -> Input Key" is extremely time-consuming in App requirement design.
+Faced with this high-frequency, repetitive, and inefficient labor, I combined my team's previous i18n practical experience to redesign an automated solution.

-The multilingual platform we currently use is Lokalise, so the solution I'll be discussing will primarily revolve around Lokalise, though it can serve as a reference for other platforms as well.
+The multilingual platform we currently use is Lokalise, so the solution I will discuss next will primarily focus on Lokalise, although other platforms can also refer to it.

 Lokalise MCP Automated Translation Solution